Yuanhy1997/HyPe/README.md

 ## Overviews

 This is the repository for ACL2023 main conference paper: **HyPe** (HyPe: Better Pre-trained Language Model Fine-tuning with Hidden Representation Perturbation).
-You can find our paper on [ArXiv](https://arxiv.org/abs/2212.08853).
+You can find our paper on [ArXiv](https://arxiv.org/abs/2212.08853) or on [ACL Anthology](https://aclanthology.org/2023.acl-long.182/).

 Language models with the Transformers structure have shown great performance in natural language processing.
 However, there still poses problems when fine-tuning pre-trained language models on downstream tasks, such as over-fitting or representation collapse.